PaloAltoNetworks/SkilletBuilder/docs/tutorials/tutorial_workflow.rst

 Build the Skillet
 --------------------

-    The following steps take the user from creating the Github repo, through generating and editing the skillet, to a final push of skillet content back to the created repo.
+    The following steps take the user from creating the Github repo, through generating and editing the main skillet, to a final push of the main skillet content back to the created repo.

 Set-up the Directory Structure
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~